FARE - Food Allergy Research & Education Logo

 Do you understand common sources of cross-contact and how to avoid it?
 Download our Cross-Contact poster set in English and Spanish.

 Do you know the steps to follow from the moment a diner with food allergies walks in the door?
-Our Keep Your Guests Safe poster in English and Spanish and our What You Need to Know* poster in English and Spanish can help.
+Our Keep Your Guests Safe poster in English.

 Will you know what to do if a diner has an allergic reaction?
 Download our anaphylaxis poster and learn how to recognize and respond to a food allergy emergency.